okta/okta-auth-js/README.md

 1. Right before redirect, save the route you are on (we recommend sessionStorage)
 2. Do the redirect to okta
 3. Redirect back to a dedicated route
-4. Call parseFromUrl(), retrieve tokens, add to tokenManager
+4. Call *parseFromUrl()*, retrieve tokens, add to `tokenManager`
 5. Read saved route and redirect to it

 ### Hash-based routing strategy

 According to the OAuth 2.0 spec the redirect URI "MUST NOT contain a fragment component": <https://tools.ietf.org/html/rfc6749#section-3.1.2>
 So in case of using hash-based `#` strategy and OAuth 2.0, the redirect URI can be defined only like a base url, without any specific rout.
 That's mean that hash-based router will receive the redirect callback on the main / default route.
-So we recommend to define some logic that will parse redirect url at the very beginning of your app.
+So we recommend to define the logic that will parse redirect url at the very beginning of your app.

+Additionally if using hash routing, we recommend to use PKCE and responseMode query (which is the default for PKCE).
+Using implicit flow, with tokens in the hash could cause unpredictable results since hash routers like to rewrite the fragment.

 #### The flow for okta-auth-js with hash-based router:
   1. Create / configure your auth-js instance